This article provides an example of doing featurization for transfer learning using pandas UDFs.

 Apply that model to a new image dataset from a different problem domain, computing features for the images.

 Use these features to train a new model.
 The following notebook omits this final step.
-For examples of training a simple model such as logistic regression, see Introduction to Databricks Machine Learning.
+For examples of training a simple model such as logistic regression, see Model training examples.